Skip to main content

 • ExpertPay (private payment system)

-• Check or Money Order (mailed to DCSE)
+• Check or Money Order (Mailed directly to DCSE)

 The court will order income deductions in the following circumstances:

-• Upon notice of arrearages in a case where an order has been entered pursuant to Section 20-60.3; or
+• Upon notice of arrearages in a case where the court orders so under Virginia law

-• Upon a finding that the payer is in arrears for an amount that's equal to one month's support obligation.
+• The payer is in arrears for an amount equal to one month’s support obligation

 The court may order income deductions in the following circumstances:

-If a parent who's obligated to pay child support experiences life changes that make it difficult to pay the amount ordered by the court, they can petition to have the child support order modified.
+If an NCP experiences life changes that make it difficult to pay their support obligations, they can petition to modify the child support order.

 Virginia Child Support Payments: Related Resources